 4. Students pursuing courses or licensure/endorsement programs must submit one of the following: an unofficial transcript conferring a degree; or a copy of diploma; or a copy of teaching license.

 6. Please upload and attach any additional application materials required by the department as part of the online application process (if required), for example, statement of purpose, resumes/curriculum vita.
 Refer to the admissions requirements for individual programs published in the graduate catalog or contact the program director as the required documents vary.

 Deadlines vary by program.
 Contact the academic department or program coordinator to determine admission deadlines and other important dates.

 Note: Applicants are responsible for completing the application process in a timely fashion.
-The College of Graduate and Professional Studies is not responsible for delays caused by mailing services.
+The College of Graduate & Professional Studies is not responsible for delays caused by mailing services.
 Please note that an application will not be reviewed until all required documents are received.

 Admission is evaluated based on the strength of the application, including:

 - Undergraduate GPA or previous graduate GPA